xXJSONDeruloXx/ubi-cli-mvp/docs/architecture.md

 7. `connect-install <productId>` can invoke the supported `uplay://install/<productId>` handler to open Connect's official first-install confirmations without library navigation; the CLI does not synthesize confirmation clicks.
 8. `connect-profile` stores non-secret product/prefix paths, and `play <productId>` resolves that profile, invokes the launch URI, monitors the profiled game process through Wine, then stops Connect after game exit to avoid residual launcher/promotional UI.

+### Connect remembered-auth lifecycle

+The official client's remembered state is separate from `session.json`.
+A metadata-only fresh-prefix trace established this lifecycle:

+1. Before first desktop authentication, the Connect AppData profile has no secure-storage, user-state, or ownership-cache evidence.
+2. Official password/MFA entry creates `user.dat`, then `ConnectSecureStorage.dat`, then ownership-cache state below the Wine user's `AppData/Local/Ubisoft Game Launcher` directory.
+3. `settings.yaml` keeps `username`, `password`, and `exchangeCode` empty.
+Secure storage is an opaque binary container with a visible `RememberMeTicket` structural label, not a plaintext settings password.
+4. A later authenticated launch mutates `ConnectSecureStorage.dat` without changing its size, while leaving `user.dat` and the ownership-cache content stable.
+Treat the client credential as rotating/mutable state.
+5. Earlier isolation showed that complete Connect AppData alone is insufficient in another prefix; the matching Wine `HKLM\\Software\\Microsoft\\Cryptography\\MachineGuid` device identity is also required.
+6. `setup --check` deliberately uses only safe existence/type/nonempty tests.
+It reports local evidence, never decodes secure storage, and cannot establish server validity.
+7. The CLI public-services ticket and remember-me ticket are not handed to Connect.
+No exact CLI ticket value was found verbatim in Connect storage, and no supported desktop SSO/device-code/ticket-import interface has been identified.

+Consequently, a prefix containing this state is a credential container and must remain mode-0700 and owner-only.
+Copying it is an explicit one-way migration operation; it is not a reusable parallel template.
+First-ever desktop authentication remains an official-client interaction until a supported handoff exists.

 ### Public/fallback manifest path

 1. Resolve known manifest hashes from `manifestlist.json`.[13]